kumawathemant/kumawathemant/README.md

 ### Hi there 👋!
 - 🔭 I’m Hemant Kumawat, a second year PhD Student at Georgia Tech
-- 🌱 I’m work on Computer vision for Autonomous Vehicles
+- 🌱 I work on Computer vision for Autonomous Vehicles
 - 🤔 I'm organisizing Computer vision reading group via Cohere for AI.
 Reach out to me if interested in contributing!
 - 📫 How to reach me: Linkedin/ Email
 - ⚡ Webpage: hemantkumawat.com